Spica-Vir/Spica-Vir.github.io/_posts/2022-04-06-Structure and usage of clusters.md

 # Setup your environment: What does an application need?

 **Executable**
 The binary executable should, theoretically, all be stored in `\usr\bin`.
 This never happens in practice, unless you are a fanatical fundamentalist of the early Linux releases.
-To guide your system to the desired executable, you can either laboriously type its absolute path every time you want to use it or add the path to the environmental variable:
+To guide your system to the desired executable, you can either laboriously type its absolute path every time you need it or add the path to the environmental variable:

 ``` console
 ~$ export PATH=${PATH}:path_to_bin
 ```

 Running any executable in parallel requires mpi to coordinate all the processes/threads.
 The path to mpi executable is also required.

-Many scientific codes require other specific environmental variables.
+Besides, many scientific codes require other specific environmental variables such as linear algebra packages.
 Read their documentations for further information.

 **lib/a/o files**
 When writing a script, you might need some extra packages to do more complex jobs.
 Those packages are developed by experts in computer science and can be called by a line of code.
 The same thing happens when people were developing applications like CRYSTAL and ONETEP.